-The aims of the Casualty Reduction Scheme as developed for the original Operational Case are:
+The aims of the West Midlands Police Camera Enforcement Unit as developed for the original Operational Case are:

 - Through a combination of Enforcement, Engineering and Education, reduce the number of people killed or seriously injured in road collisions in the West Midlands.

 - Develop a media strategy, which will raise public awareness of the location of fixed and mobile safety camera sites.

 - To influence drivers' attitude away from inappropriate speed.

 The department works towards the mission statement of: